facilityregistry/facilityregistry.github.com/_posts/2011-2-1-facility-resource.md

 `active: {true/false}`

-* `createdAt` - ISO 8601 timestamp of when the facility was created.
+* `createdAt` - ISO 8601 timestamp of when the facility was created in the registry.

 `createdAt: "2011-11-16T14:26:15Z"`

-* `updatedAt` - ISO 8601 timestamp of when the facility was last updated.
+* `updatedAt` - ISO 8601 timestamp of when the facility was last updated in the registry.

 `updatedAt: "2011-11-18T16:26:15Z"`